technomancy/calandria/Readme.md

 particular, when output comes in from a server, the input field is cleared, and
 [pressing enter closes the terminal](https://github.com/technomancy/calandria/issues/21).
-You can work around the latter by using the mouse to enter the input, but it is tedious.
+You can work around the latter by pressing `tab` to focus the "enter" form button, hitting enter, and hitting `shift-tab` to focus back on the input field.

 This mod is not suitable for public servers due to security concerns.
 Currently logins to server nodes